GlenJF/SmartWarehouseProject/README.md

 It is preferred to start the clients individually rather than starting all at once to ensure smoother communication and better control over the warehouse management system.

 ## Credits
-This project was developed using class notes and code as references.